JuliaAttic/QuDirac.jl/docs/op_math.md

 ```

 Specifically, an outer product of two states will yield an instance of the `OuterProduct` type, as can be seen above.

+The `OuterProduct` type is a lazy representation of the outer product of two states - it simply stores a reference to
+the two factor states, and uses the state information to behave like an operator.
+Thus, the `OuterProduct` type acts as
+a *view* onto the factor states.
+This allows quick, memory-efficient construction of density operators and the like.

+With the exception of scaling functions, most mutating functions are not defined on `OuterProduct`.
+The non-mutating versions of these functions will work, however, by converting the operator into the more flexible `GenericOp` type.
+This type represents a sum of operators rather than an outer product of states, and is *not* a view.

 ---
 # Scalar Multiplication